The greatest vacations begin long before the day of departure.

 You are much better respected if you try to speak at least a little of the language commonly spoken at your destination.
 Possibly, you feel much the same way about visitors to your country.

-Now is the time to check dates on documentation such as passports, driver's licences and credit cards to make sure they won't expire prior to 6 months before the end of your visit.
+Now is the time to check documentation such as passports, driver's licenses and credit cards while you still have plenty of time to update them.
+Make sure expiry dates are well after your return date.
 Remember you can be delayed or diverted through countries you weren't expecting to visit.

 Driver's License - You may want to apply for an International Driver's License.